 - Manometry, where an endoscope attached to a computer is placed in the esophagus to measure the pressure as a patient swallows.

-People can also learn how to position their body in such a way that may make swallowing easier.
+People can also learn how to position their bodies in such a way that may make swallowing easier.
 With treatment, many cases of dysphagia improve, although a cure is not always achieved.